zxkevinxz/ai-hero/README.md

 ## Welcome!

-[AI Hero](https://www.aihero.dev/) is the course I'm building to take you from zero to fully-fledged AI engineer.
+[AI Hero](https://www.aihero.dev/) is the course I'm building to take you from **zero to fully-fledged AI engineer**.

-It's going to be the perfect course for anyone looking to transition from frontend, backend, or full-stack development to working with AI.
+It's going to be the perfect course for anyone **looking to transition from frontend, backend, or full-stack** development to working with AI.

-I'm open sourcing most of the code for the course, including:
+I'm **open sourcing most of the code** for the course, including:

 - Examples
 - Exercises
 - Libraries & SDKs (like [Evalite](https://www.evalite.dev/), my evals framework)
 - Articles

-Following repo notifications can be pretty painful, so get on my newsletter to stay up to date.
+Following repo notifications can be pretty painful, so [get on my newsletter](https://aihero.dev) to stay up to date.

+## Examples

+The bit I'm currently working on is the [examples](./examples/) directory.

+Each example is a self-contained, runnable code sample that demonstrates a concept or technique.

+Anything marked with `TODO` is, well, you get it.

 ## Quickstart

+Let's get you running your first example.

 ### 1. Install node